 Centers and Institutes

-Center for the Study and Promotion of Communities, Families and Children
+Stoops Center for Communities, Families, and Children

 The CFC Center was created by the Stoops Family Foundation, Inc. to generate and sustain translational knowledge development for effective policies, services and usable research for the promotion of communities, families and the children of Florida, the nation and across the globe.